bhuvanaurora/content-ops-starter/content/pages/index.md

         title: Instant insights
         subtitle: ''
         text: >
-          Our AI-driven platform cuts out the middleman—no more waiting weeks for data teams or business analysts to provide reports.
+          Our AI-driven platform cuts out the middleman — no more waiting weeks for data teams to provide reports.
 Just ask your question, and receive real-time insights pulled directly from your databases.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark